People

 Non-Resident Affiliated Scholar

 Allen Clayton-Greene has more than a decade of experience as a researcher, program officer, and lawyer in Australia, China, and the US.
-He is admitted to practise as an attorney in both New York, USA and Victoria, Australia.
+He is admitted to practice as an attorney in both New York, USA and Victoria, Australia.
 After graduation from the University of Melbourne in 2007, Allen worked as a litigation lawyer with the Australian law firm, Allens Arthur Robinson.
-In 2012, Allen was awarded an Australian Government Endeavour Executive Award fellowship, through which he undertook fieldwork in China investigating supply chain issues, and research with Beijing-based consulting firm China Policy focusing on CCP influence and policy.
-He has worked as a China law officer at Human Rights in China and has also been a part of USALI since 2013 as an intern, visiting scholar, and research scholar.
-He received his LL.M degree from New York University School of Law in 2014, and his combined B.A./LL.B (Hons) degree from The University of Melbourne in 2007.
-Allen is fluent in Mandarin Chinese and his research interests include Chinese criminal law and procedure, digital and cyber-security, Constitutional law, and international human rights law.
-He has been appointed an Associate of the Asian Law Centre at The University of Melbourne.
+In 2012, Allen was awarded an Australian Government Endeavour Executive Award fellowship, through which he undertook fieldwork in China investigating supply chain issues, and carried out research with the Beijing-based consulting firm China Policy focusing on CCP influence and policy.
+He has worked as a China law officer at Human Rights in China and worked with USALI during 2013-2020 as an intern, visiting scholar, and staff research scholar.
+He received his LL.M degree from New York University School of Law in 2014.
+Allen speaks Mandarin Chinese.
+His research interests include Chinese criminal law and procedure, digital and cyber-security, constitutional law, and international human rights law.
+He has been an associate of the Asian Law Centre at The University of Melbourne.
 Email Allen.

 AndyGriffiths.jpg